readytensor/rt_img_class_pytorch/README.md

-# ResNet18 with Pre-Training for image classification in PyTorch
+# Image Classifier with Pre-Training in PyTorch

-ResNet18 Classifier for the Image Classification problem category as per Ready Tensor specifications.
+Image Classifier for the Image Classification problem category as per Ready Tensor specifications.

 ## Project Description

-This repository is a dockerized implementation of the re-usable image classification model.
-It is implemented in flexible way so that it can be used with any image classification dataset.
-The main purpose of this repository is to provide a complete example of a deep learning model implementation that is ready for deployment.
+Leveraging pre-trained models for image classification, this repository extends support to multiple architectures, including various ResNet versions, InceptionV1, InceptionV3, and MNASNet models.
+It's designed for ease of use and deployment, with minimal setup required for adapting to new datasets.

 The following are the requirements for using your data with this model:

 - The training and testing data must consist of multiple directories.
 Each directory represents a class in the classification problem with the relevant images inside the directory.
 See **/examples/mini_mnist.zip**